-It’s Ok.
+It’s okay.
 Really.
 Your motives for wanting to improve the marriage don’t need to be lofty, selfless, or particularly ambitious right now.
 If it’s real, honest to goodness motivation, it’s sufficient for us to get started.
 Once you realize that the process of good science-based couples therapy explores changes that are important to you as well…your motivation will expand.

 Do you want to know how to prepare for couples counseling?
 Accept the challenge and embrace the unknown.

 Don’t forget that good couples therapy is about what you want instead.
 Assuming you are in good clinical hands, the first step in preparing for couples therapy is accepting that your investment and commitment to the process are directly correlated with how successful you will ultimately be.
 You will be working hard to break old toxic patterns and replace them with healthier relationship habits.